 • NLA: When set, this enables Network Level Authentication, requiring that the user be authenticated to the RD Session Host server before the session is created.
 This setting needs to match the NLA setting on the target VM for a successful connection.
+If you are having issues connecting to a Windows 10 VM, read section 10.1 about NLA for Windows 10

 When Connection Type is Private, the following parameters are shown in the New Connection screen: Connection Type (Private), Connection Name, Host IP address, Extended Desktop, USB Redirection, Audio, and Persistent Connection.
+When using the shared connection, the USB Re-direction will not be available to support transparent USB devices that require USB Re-direction.

-FIGURE 38.
+FIGURE 10-5.
 CONNECTION TYPE - PRIVATE